cashfree/cashfree-cashgram-node/README.md

 The following kit uses information stored in a config file.
 Before running the code for the first time open the config.json file and add the relevant details:
   1. ClientId: This is a unique identifier that identifies the merchant.
 For more information please go [here](https://dev.cashfree.com/development/api/credentials).
-  2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree indentify the merchant.
+  2. ClientSecret: Corresponding secret key for the given ClientId that helps Cashfree identify the merchant.
 For more information please go [here](https://dev.cashfree.com/development/api/credentials).
   3. Environment: Environment to be hit.
 The following values are accepted prod: for production, test: for the test environment.

 ### IP Whitelisting: